...

 https://doi.org/10.5664/jcsm.8986

-Here, you got the answer to your question about five professional advises for the application of the behavioral and/or psychological treatments for individuals suffering from severe sleeplessness.
+Here, you got the answer to your question about five professional advice for the application of behavioral and/or psychological treatments for individuals suffering from severe sleeplessness.
 An impact factor of 4.
 Hence, 3 is awarded to the magazine.

 The purpose is to address the problem with the hedonic alternatives no longer being their NP against the notion of suggesting clear rules regarding how non-drug solutions work in such a way that NT people can cooperate.
 The writers were able to establish that CBT-I was effective and they urged the use of the treatment.
 In addition to pharmacological treatments like single agent, multiple agent, input control, sleep reduction, and relaxing interventions, strong or limited recommendations are also made for the treatment of sleeplessness.

-The study is helpful for specialists in sleep medicine and psychology due to the clear indications of the application of behavioural and psychological treatment for sleepless condition.
-The strength of the study article is that, by the use of literature reviews, the study is able to illustrate what measures are effective and which are ineffective.
-The weakness is that it does not elaborate more about given long term effects of such suggestions.
+The study is helpful for specialists in sleep medicine and psychology due to the clear indications of the application of behavioral and psychological treatment for sleepless conditions.
+The strength of the study article is that, by the use of literature reviews, the study can illustrate what measures are effective and which are ineffective.
+The weakness is that it does not elaborate more about given long-term effects of such suggestions.
 The study can be connected to the subject because it informs us about the ways sleeplessness could be addressed in elderly individuals.

 1. McClintock, S. M., Minto, L., Denney, D. A., Bailey, K. C., Cullum, C. M., & Dotson, V. M. (2021).
 Clinical neuropsychological evaluation in older adults with major depressive disorder.
 Current Psychiatry Reports, 23(9).